September 22, 2017 | admin

 There was a time when your Facebook posts were seen by a majority of your followers, but recent changes have reduced your post visibility to about 30% of your audience* – if you’re lucky.
 It’s even worse according to Facebook, “[Brand] Pages reach about 16 percent of their fans on average.”

-You might be wondering if Boosted Posts are some new advertising gimmick.
-They’re not new, just recently renamed.
-The previous term was Promoted Posts.
-The two terms are interchangeable and used quite often to refer to the same thing.
+You might be wondering if Boosted Posts are some new advertising gimmick, well, the previous term was Promoted Posts.
+The two are interchangeable and used quite often to refer to the same thing.
 For the sake of minimizing confusion, we’ll use the term Boosted Posts.
 In this article we’ll look specifically at how you can use them to effectively promote your messages to your followers.

-Brands with advertising budgets may shy away from Facebook Ads and focus their spending elsewhere, such as their website content, Google AdWords, or more traditional advertising avenues like radio, TV and print.
-One of the challenges with any kind of advertising is that it’s often difficult to know what you’re going to get until you’ve spent the money.
-Even with Adwords, the quality of your clicks can vary – requiring significant optimization as you watch your spend.
+Small brands with limited advertising budgets may shy away from Facebook Ads and focus their spending elsewhere, such as their website content, Google AdWords, or more traditional advertising avenues like radio, TV and print.
 The great thing about Boosted Posts is that you’re not consistently spending, you pick and choose a specific post at a given time, and your budget will determine the audience reach.
 Boosted posts are effective for announcing a new product, a promotion, or event.

 But first, it will help to understand the reasons and benefits for boosting a post and how Facebook has tweaked their Edgerank algorithm in their favour, and literally at your expense.
 You see, not all your Facebook followers see your posts.
-Who does see what, is dependent on previous interactions with your page and the quality of your content.
-One, or a combination of these interactions would have had to have happened in order for you to be on your followers radar:
+Who sees what, is dependent on previous interactions with your page and the quality of your content.
+One, or a combination of these interactions would have had to happen in order for you to be on your followers radar:

 Have a careful look at your current followers liking, sharing and commenting.
 Do you notice the same people who are consistently interacting with your page?
 That’s because at some point they interacted with the content you posted.
-Those who followed but never interacted with your posts are less likely to see your posts.
+Those who followed but never interacted with anything you ever posted are less likely to see your posts.
 Again, chalk that up to Facebook’s Edgerank.

-At the bottom right of every post you’ll see the option to Boost a Post.
+At the bottom right of every post you will see the option to Boost a Post.
 Here are the particulars that will require attention:

 Audience: You have two options for selecting your audience: